Kaderde/teched2025-msad/exercises/ex1/README.md

 # Exercise 1 - Broken Access Control

 ## 📖 Explanation :
-Broken Access Control  is the most critical web application security risk, according to the [OWASP Top 10 2021 list](https://owasp.org/Top10/).
+Broken Access Control  is the most critical web application security risk, according to the [OWASP Top 10 2021 list (A01)](https://owasp.org/Top10/A01_2021-Broken_Access_Control/).
 It occurs when an application fails to enforce proper authorization, allowing users to access or modify resources they are not permitted to.
 When access control is broken, threat actors can act outside of their intended permissions.
 This can manifest in several ways:

 - Horizontal Privilege Escalation.
 - Vertical Privilege Escalation.